brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 9/Hebrews 9 6 bht.md

 3. "Accomplishing [επιτελουντες].
 See on ch.
 Hebrews 8:5, and Galatians 3:3.
 The verb is used of performing religious services by Herodotus."

 ### John Calvin:
-1. "The very form of the ancient tabernacle reminded the Jews that they were to look for something else."
+1. "He hence concludes, that while the tabernacle under the Law was standing, the sanctuary was closed up, and that only through that being removed could the way be open for us to the kingdom of God."
-2. "Then foolishly did they act who, by retaining the shadows of the Law, willfully obstructed their own way."
+2. "We see that the very form of the ancient tabernacle reminded the Jews that they were to look for something else."
 3. "He contends that this had fallen for our great benefit, for through its fall a more familiar access to God has been obtained for us."

 ### Philip Schaff:
-1. "He notes the weakness of the old covenant and its fitness for this world only."
+1. "The ordinary priests are entering continually, i.e without limits prescribed by law, twice at least every day (Exodus 30:7), to do the appointed service, sprinkling the blood of the sin-offering before the veil, dressing the lamps, burning incense on the golden altar, and once a-week changing the shewbread."
-2. "The high priest had to carry with him [the blood] within the veil, and there offer it by sprinkling it on and before the mercy-seat."
+2. "Into this second part none of the priests were allowed to enter or even to look; but the high priest alone, and he only on one day the tenth day of the seventh month (Leviticus 16:29)."
-3. "This offering of the blood is said to have cleansed the people once a year from all their sins."
+3. "It was his business to make atonement for sin, and this could not be done without blood.
+Nor was it enough that the blood should be shed at the door of the tabernacle; the high priest had to carry with him a portion of it within the veil, and there offer it by sprinkling it on and before the mercy-seat."

 ### Archibald T. Robertson:
 1. "A mere summary has been made of the furniture."